auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 All we can really do is hope; hope we are in the universe which arranges our lives into a state we want.
 We can hope our actions and events outside of us are a part of the sequence of events which lead to a desired life, but we are powerless to create change within our universe.
 The chain of cause and effect from the big bang, the origin of our universe, appears to be unbroken.
 We are subjective finite beings with imagination.
 We can understand the moments which will likely lead to desired outcomes, but we can't change what's already in motion.
 The most random and unknown event already occurred at the big bang.
 The universe was compressed to a point in space but was not a perfect shape.
 If the atoms were perfectly aligned the forces of gravity and others would effect each part equally.
 There would be no swirl to the universe, so no stars, no planets, no life.
 It is because of imperfection that we exist at all.

 Subjectively, we will feel as though we are making choices, but our choices are the result of information processing according to the laws of nature.
 Life appears to us to be based on probabilities, and we should choose the positions with the highest likelihood of achieving our goals.

+## Every moment matters.

+I would like to bring a disturbing thought to your attention.
+Is anything added to an event by it being remembered?
+What if a day in your life was completely forgotten by everyone including you?
+Does that change the meaning of the events?
+We often lose the exact feeling of a moment.
+Think of living in the moment as your _experiential self_.
+There is the way a situation feels in the moment and how that moment is stored in our memory.
+As we see with fitness beats truth, our memories are not accurate and more like vivid reconstructions.
+There are many moments that will be forgotten even before the end of your day.
+The only way for a moment to persist through time, to be remembered, is to make the moment meaningful, typically by having a strong emotional reaction.
+Otherwise the moment is lost in time.

+The more complex an environment, the more entropy it has.
+The more entropy the more possible sequences of paths lead to a state, the less certain we can be about the actual path.
+Every moment is meaningful because each moment is the _true path_ leading to the next.
+Out of all the astronomical possibilities each moment is the _ground truth_ of what happened.
+We are privileged to observe the moment, to live it.